jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 Script | Description
 --- | ---
-archive_outputs.py | Simple scripts to bundle and compress the output files by variable / group, based on the subfolders of the output folder defined in `settings.py`. checksum_qa.py | Validates checksums for downloads, and cross-compares dtm and pointcloud datasets for completnness.
+archive_outputs.py | Simple scripts to bundle and compress the output files by variable / group, based on the subfolders of the output folder defined in `settings.py`. check_outputs_integrity.py | Checks integrity of raster outputs by scannning the output folder and tries to load every individual tif file with gdal.
+Opperates in parallel for speed.
+Documents any errors that occur. check_vrt_completeness.py | Scand output dir for vrts and then checks whether any files have been missed in these vrts. checksum_qa.py | Validates checksums for downloads, and cross-compares dtm and pointcloud datasets for completnness.
 Requires `checksum_qa.py` to be run previously. create_checksums.bat | Generates checksums for downloaded files. create_checksums_archives.bat | Generates checksums for outputs packed into archives using `archive_outputs.py`.